Gregor Fisken: Racing success

 Attracted by endurance racing, in 2005 Fisken signed up to the Intersport team for two rounds of the American Le Mans Series (with a best in class result in Portland) and the Le Mans 24 Hours (retired after having led his class), and with Team Jota for two rounds of the Le Mans Series (best result of fifth overall in Istanbul).

 Mechanical problems plagued the 2006 season in which the best result possible was a first in class in the Shell Historic Ferrari Challenge and a fourth in the Donington 1000 km driving an LMP1 works Courage.

 2007 saw Fisken race for the complete year in the Le Mans Series for Larbre Competition in the Aston Martin DBR9 with a best result being first in class in the Mille Milhas, Interlagos, Brazil.
 He did, however, manage to make the finish in the Le Mans 24 Hours, with the same car, with a respectable 13th in class.
 He was also awarded the Scott Moncrieffe award, named after his former employer Bunty, given for sportsmanship and services to historic racing.

 In 2008, Fisken experienced the thrill of a lifetime driving the famous Ferrari 330 P3 at Paul Ricard, twice finishing on the podium.
 An appearance at the Le Mans Classic and Silverstone Classic weekends showed that he had lost none of his passion for old-timers.
 A return to the American Le Mans Series quickly followed with 19th position overall and fourth in the LMP1 class at Road America with Intersport.

+2013 saw Fisken return to the British GT Championship with Trackspeed sharing a Porsche 997 GT3 R dubbed the "Tartan Terror" with factory Porsche ace Richard Westbrook.
+Its unmistakable art-car livery inspired by Gregor Fiskens' family Frazer Red tartan was a bold celebration of his Scottish heritage and made the car something of an icon.
+A win at Rockingham and a podium at Donington rounded out a competitive season.
+The Tartan Terror was recently purchased back by Fisken who continues to use it in historic racing.